Dalimil/Find-and-Replace-Browser-Extension/README.md

 ## What already exists?

-Web browsers support standard search functionality for any text on a page but no browsers have the search & replace functionality (Google Chrome Help Forum post asking for the feature: https://productforums.google.com/forum/#!topic/chrome/Y4UORlpdYfo)
+Web browsers support standard search functionality for any text on a page but no browsers have the find & replace functionality (Google Chrome Help Forum post asking for the feature: https://productforums.google.com/forum/#!topic/chrome/Y4UORlpdYfo)

 *Google Chrome browser:*